Shaitender/Yelp-Dataset-Analysis/README.md

 ### Analysis on Zeppelin
 - Summarize the number of reviews by US city, by business category.
+	- To do this, first load “yelp_academic_dataset_business.json” and collect “review_id”, “city” and “categories”.
+	- Flatten the categories from array of strings to multiple strings.
+	- Group the grabbed values by “city” and “categories” and count the number “review_count”.
+Order it by city only to get # of reviews by US city.
+	- Use `%sql` command to generate the visualizations.
 ```scala
 import scala.collection.mutable.WrappedArray
 import spark.implicits._